Vinod Dua: Early life

 Vinod Dua's early upbringing was in the refugee colonies of Delhi.
-His parents were Saraiki Hindus migrated from Dera Ismail Khan, Khyber Pakhtunkhwa, after the Partition of India in 1947.
+His parents were Punjabi Hindus who migrated from Dera Ismail Khan, Khyber Pakhtunkhwa, after the Partition of India in 1947.
 In his school and college days, Dua participated in a number of singing and debate events, and he also did theatres until the mid-1980s.
 Sutradhar Puppet of Sri Ram Center for Art and Culture performed two plays that were written by Dua for the children.
 He was a member of a street theatre group, Theatre Union, which produced plays against the social issues, such as dowry.

 He graduated with a degree in English literature from Hans Raj College and obtained his master's degree in literature, both from the University of Delhi.
 In November 1974, Dua made his first television appearance in Yuva Manch, a Hindi-language youth program which was aired on Doordarshan (formerly called Delhi television).
 Yuv Jan, a youth show for the youth of Raipur, Muzaffarpur, and Jaipur for Satellite Instructional Television Experiment (SITE), was anchored by Dua in 1975.
 The same year, he began anchoring Jawan Tarang, a program for youth which was telecast on the newly commissioned Amritsar TV.
 He continued his job until 1980.

 In 1981, he started anchoring Aap Ke Liye, a Sunday morning family magazine, which he kept doing until 1984.
 Dua, along with Prannoy Roy, co-anchored the election analysis on Doordarshan in 1984.
 This gave his career a boost, as it bagged him the chance to anchor election analysis program for several other television channels.
 He also anchored Janvani (People's Voice), a show where common people had got the opportunity to directly question the ministers, in 1985.
 This show was first of its kind.
 Dua joined TV Today, a venture of India Today Group, as its chief producer in 1987.

 To produce the shows based on current affairs, budget analysis, and documentary films, he launched his production company, The Communication Group, in 1988.
 Dua anchored the show Chakravyuha, the channel Zee TV, in 1992.
 Between 1992 and 1996, he was the producer of a weekly current affairs magazine, Parakh, which was telecast on Doordarshan.

 In 1996, he became the first electronic media journalist to be bestowed with the esteemed Ramnath Goenka Award for excellence in the field of journalism.

 Dua was an anchor for the show Tasveer-e-Hind, which was aired on Doordarshan's cerebral channel, DD3 Media.
 He served as an anchor for the channel between 1997 and 1998.
 In March 1998, Dua anchored the Sony Entertainment Channel's show, Chunav Chunauti.
 He was linked to the Sahara TV from the year 2000 to 2003, for which he used to anchor Pratidin.
 Dua used to host the NDTV India's program, Zaika India Ka, for which he travelled across the cities; stopped by the highways, roads; tasted several dishes from the roadside dhabas.
 He also anchored Jan Gan Man Ki Baat for The Wire Hindi.